-Mackrell and Thomas – Wills and Probate and Power of Attorney
+Mackrell & Thomas can help with Wills and Probate and Power of Attorney

-We are Wills and Probate solicitors who offer private client legal advice across a range of topics covering wills, probate, powers of attorney and well as estates and inheritance tax advice.
+We are Wills and Probate solicitors who offer private client legal advice across a range of topics covering wills, probate, powers of attorney as well as estates and inheritance tax advice.

 Did you know two thirds of people have never made a will?

 A properly drafted Will from Wills and Probate solicitors provides the peace of mind of knowing your loved ones are taken care of and allows you to leave your assets to the people you want to, when you die.